chargebyte/chargebyte-docs/docs/source/getting_started.rst

 Each module has a specific configuration file.
 This file is called "manifest.yaml" and is stored in the main directory of the module.
 Here you can also see all other configuration parameters of the respective module.
-Now please type "less /usr/libexec/everest/modules/CbChargeSOMDriver/manifest.yaml" to see the content of the configuration file and check whether the configuration fits to your hardware setup.
+In order to see the content of the configuration file you can take a look usingNow please type "less /usr/libexec/everest/modules/CbChargeSOMDriver/manifest.yaml" to see the content of the configuration file and check whether the configuration fits to your hardware setup.

 If you want to change a configuration parameter of a module, which is not part of your EVerest YAML